bitprj/devrel/OpenFEC-Data-Visualization/blog.md

     var results = raw_data["results"];
 ```

-Now that we have our results saved in the results array our work is almost done!
-Results stores all the JSON objects of each respective candidate / party with all their financial information.
+Now that we have our results saved in the `results` array our work is almost done! `results` stores all the JSON objects of each respective candidate / party with all their financial information.

 To set up for ChartJS (which will be discussed below), we want to get all our candidate / party names in a single array and all our data (operating expenditures, net receipts, fundraising disbursements, and individual contributions less refunds) into separate arrays.
 This is done as follows.